OfficeDev/office-docs/Ignite18/excel-visualizations/Lab.md

 ![The chart created by the lab.](images/5_Add_data_label.png)

 ## Next steps
 Congratulations!
 You’ve completed the lab!
-If you want to learn more about new comming APIs, please move to our [Github](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) for details.

-You should also explore the other samples in Script Lab.
+Please explore the other samples in Script Lab.
 Click on the menu button and go to **Samples** for more ways to use the power of Excel in your add-ins.

+If you want to learn more about new comming APIs, please view our [Github](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) for details.